Child health inequalities

 Thanks!

-3. Episode 3: Shift the dial on climate change and health inequalities
+3. Shift the dial on climate change and health inequalities

 Climate change poses an existential risk to child health and is exacerbating health inequalities.
 But paediatricians can play an important role in sharing information and advocating for action.